 This is probably a given for most of you, but if you’re working from a desktop, it might be time to switch to a laptop.
 A desktop ties you to one place, whereas you can constantly move around with a laptop.
 This means that if your baby is on a playmat in their room or if they’re chilling in the playpen in the living room, you can follow them.
 Invest in a light laptop if you can.

 Have the necessary apps on your phone

-This can be extremely helpful when you need to do baby things but want to stay connected.
+Having all the work apps on your phone can be extremely helpful when you need to do baby care tasks but want to stay connected.
 For example, Slack, Google Drive, and Asana all have apps.
-These apps let me keep track of works things when I’m away from my computer.
+These apps let me keep track of work things when I’m away from my computer.